Top Ten Most Important Trademark Cases

 By Stephen B. Schott

 Patent attorneys appreciate patent law’s rigidity.
-Unlike many areas of the law, there are hard rules and unextendible deadlines.
+Unlike many areas of the law, there are hard rules and unextendable deadlines.
 In some ways, this inflexibility reflects the personality of the scientists and engineers who benefit from it.
 But if patent law is predictable and rigid, trademark law is its antithesis: unpredictable and changeable.
 Its practitioners dabble in a dark art that patent practitioners cannot sometimes appreciate.
 As a mentor of mine used to say, “The beauty of trademark law is that you can argue any point and support it with 10 cases.”

 Some of the reason trademark law can support many positions is that where patent law is largely regionally consistent, trademark law may not be.
 Further, trademark law is often subjective so what trademarks are confusing to one jury may not be to another.
 Thus, while it was not challenging to come up with a Top Ten Patent Cases article and presentation, the same is not true for trademarks.
 But given the challenge, here’s my shot at a top ten—that turned out to be eight—trademark cases.